RequestNetwork/request-network-dev-env/README.md

 # Request Network Environment

-Bootstrap your Request Network development using docker
+Bootstrap your Request Network development using docker.

+This repo will run a local blockchain and provides you with a local wallet.

+## Capabilities

+* enables offline development
+* runs local blockchain
+* no need to deal with faucets

+## Architecture

+Behind the hood a few things are happening:

+* launches ipfs node
+* launches ganache (local blockchain)
+* deployment of request network smart contracts onto the local blockchain

 ## Prerequisites